 Our preferred method of touring is on foot and Baltimore Heritage offers walking tours throughout the year.

-These tours are run by the historic preservation organisation so you’re going to get expert guides, but also some unique touring opportunities.
+These tours are run by the historic preservation organization so you're going to get expert guides, but also some unique touring opportunities.

 They offer tours of neighborhoods that many tourists wouldn't think to visit to learn more about the architectural and cultural heritage of Baltimore.

 - Good for Families, History and Architecture